ssg-research/ssg-research.github.io/_pages/about.md

 You can find pointers to our papers, software, and blog on the [dissemination page](https://ssg-research.github.io/dissemination/).

 ### Student Research Projects and Teaching
-Our teaching activities and and topics for student research can be found in the respective university pages.
+Our teaching activities and topics for student research can be found in the respective university pages.

 At the University of Waterloo courses taught by SSG personnel will be listed in the [CrySP list of courses](https://crysp.uwaterloo.ca/courses).
 Openings for Undergraduate Research Assistants (when available) will appear on the [School of Computer Science URA page](https://cs.uwaterloo.ca/current-undergraduate-students/research-opportunities/undergraduate-research-assistantship-ura-program).